 Understandably, new bloggers can feel intimidated by the hazy road ahead… but what if you could get consistent support and honest advice along the way?
 Well, now you can.
-Blogging communities serve as a personal mentor group and interactive information base.
+Blogging communities serve as a personal mentor group and an interactive information base.
 Members will honestly critique your work, quickly enhancing your skillsets, networks and web traffic.

 Table of Contents

 - 0.4 4.
 Kingged

 - 0.6 6.
 BlogHer

 - 1 Facebook blogging communities

 - 2 Blogging communities country specific

 If you blog, it’s probably with the aim of capturing the attention of a solid readership; one that will be compelled to return time and time again, trusting and regularly sharing your content.
 We have compiled a list of top blogging communities that can give you the support you seek: